Planning to Build in Shaganappi?

 As a community association, we see engagement with the adjacent residents and businesses that will be most impacted by a proposed project as the highest priority.
 We expect, and will facilitate, two-way dialogue between residents and developers.
 Thoughtful developers can articulate the merits of their ideas and how their project will enhance our community, and informed and knowledgeable residents can improve outcomes for a project.

-Social Housing in Shaganappi
+Affordable Housing in Shaganappi

 Successful communities encourage a diversity of socio-economic groups.
-As our community densifies, we would welcome social housing that seeks to offer affordable housing to a variety of individuals and families.
+As our community densifies, we would welcome agencies that seeks to offer affordable housing to a variety of individuals and families.
 Ideally, there would be a variety of clients within the residence so as to lead to better integration within the community.
 Because of the excellent local school and closeness to recreation spaces and playgrounds, our area is especially well suited to families.
 The Barbara Mitchell Centre, operated by The Salvation Army, is an invaluable community resource in Shaganappi for those seeking assistance and programming to develop skills.
 We are also within walking distance of the Good Companions Centre, which caters to seniors.
-The Shaganappi Community Association is willing to work with social agencies to increase awareness and potentially find nearby volunteers to help residents integrate with their new community.
+The Shaganappi Community Association is willing to work with agencies to increase awareness and potentially find nearby volunteers to help residents integrate with their new community.

-We expect that interested social agencies that intend to house high-acuity clients would follow the recommended steps outlined in the Canadian Housing First Toolkit for public consultation.
+We expect that interested agencies that intend to house high-acuity clients would follow the recommended steps outlined in the Canadian Housing First Toolkit for public consultation.
 As with any development, our expectation is for honest, transparent, two-way dialogue and a thoughtful approach to articulating the merits of ideas.
 Public engagement sessions should include affected residents and neighbours, member of the community at large, members of the Community Association, and our City councillor.
 We require a Good Neighbour Agreement and a residence liaison for larger residences to ensure success of the building as a longstanding part of the neighbourhood.
 Please contact us at firstname.lastname@example.org for further information.